naninovel/docs/docs/en/guide/samples.md

 ![](https://i.gyazo.com/b58cb70a522b9085cedb796249557df5.png)

-The component API is exposed to naninovel scripts via a `Scripts/Runtime/Shader/SetHour.cs` custom command, which allows setting the hour with `@hour` command, eg:
+The component API is exposed to scenario scripts via a `Scripts/Runtime/Shader/SetHour.cs` custom command, which allows setting the hour with `@hour` command, eg:

 ```nani
 ; Set current hour to 18:00 (6:00 PM) over 3 seconds.